umami-hep/umami-preprocessing/docs/index.md

 # UPP: Umami Preprocessing

 Welcome to the Umami PreProcessing (UPP) package, a modular preprocessing pipeline for jet tagging.
-UPP is used to preparing datasets for training various taggers.
+UPP is used to prepare datasets for training various taggers.
 In particular, it handles hybrid sample creation, resampling, normalisation, and shuffling.

 The code is hosted on the Github: